Benjamin-Elon/Benjamin-Elon/README.md

 ##### How you can help:

--I have a lot to learn, and I guarantee my code has noob moments.
+-I have a lot to learn.
 If you are reading my code (which isn't public at the moment, so I gues not) and know a better implementation, let me know.
 I'd appreciate the help because you don't know what you don't know.

 I am also on this other site: